Androsh7/Powershell_Keylogger/README.md

 ```
 This command does not require elevated permissions

-To run this as a job or in the background append the `-windowstyle hidden` argument to the previous command
+To run this in the background append the `-windowstyle hidden` argument to the previous command